 Fresh Strawberry Pie!
 The juicy berries are coated with the most amazing rosé wine glaze.
 The inside of the shell is coated with white chocolate so the crust won’t get soggy.

-How to make the most incredible Fresh Strawberry Pie:
+How to make the best Fresh Strawberry Pie

 - Use a graham cracker crust.
 Graham cracker crust is super easy to make with just 3 ingredients.
 The flavor is the perfect compliment to the fresh, juicy berries.